 The project rethinks the emblematic public spaces around Notre-Dame as a sequence of climatic atmospheres.
-The parvis becomes a clearing surrounded by trees, the square behind the Cathedral is enlarged towards the tip of the island, and a large new park is created along the Seine.
-Compressed and imbricated around the Cathedral, these spaces frame new views towards Notre-Dame, establish a new relationship with the Seine and offer new activities.
-The Ile de la Cité becomes the epicentre of Paris once again.
+Compressed and imbricated around the Cathedral, these spaces frame new views towards Notre-Dame, establish a new relationship with the Seine and offer multiple activities in the centre of Paris.

 Year: 2021 – 2027